 As an educator, Wang taught in New York and China, and gave private weekly lessons to students, helping them develop repertoire, and prepare for upcoming recitals and auditions.
 Wang often combines lectures and recitals together, giving audiences a more comprehensive understanding of classical music.

 She obtained her bachelor’s and master’s degrees from Juilliard, studying piano performance with Julian Martin, and served as a teaching fellow in the Music Theory and Analysis Department under Thomas Cabaniss.
 In addition to her studies in piano, she studied historical performance, and took fortepiano coursework with Audrey Axinn, and harpsichord lessons with Peter Sykes.
 Born in Yichang, China, she studied at the middle and high schools of Wuhan Conservatory of Music.
-In the fall of 2020, Wang will serve as ear training faculty at The Tianjin Juilliard School.
+Wang serves as ear training faculty at The Tianjin Juilliard School.